-CP English 11 (132)Grade 115 creditsCollege Prep English 11 will continue to build upon student's skills as readers, writers, speakers, and listeners.
-In addition, this coursewill prepare students to attain skills and strategies necessary for successful achievement in college and career.
-Students taking thiscourse will be expected to read, write, discuss, and critically analyze works including plays, poems, short stories, nonfiction and novels.Students in this course will be expected to be fluent in the use of literary terminology when discussing and analyzing the assigned works.Students will be expected to write routinely across various modes throughout the school year.
+CP English 11 (132)

+College Prep English 11 will continue to build upon student's skills as readers, writers, speakers, and listeners.
+In addition, this course will prepare students to attain skills and strategies necessary for successful achievement in college and career.
+Students taking this course will be expected to read, write, discuss, and critically analyze works including plays, poems, short stories, nonfiction and novels.
+Students in this course will be expected to be fluent in the use of literary terminology when discussing and analyzing the assigned works.
+Students will be expected to write routinely across various modes throughout the school year.

-AP English Literature and Composition\+ (140) Grade 12 5 credits DUAL CREDIT ELIGIBLE Prerequisite: Completion of AP English 11 with a minimum of 85 or completion of Honors English 11 with a minimum average of 93 with PSAT EBR 580.
+AP English Literature and Composition\+ (140) Grade 12

+Prerequisite: Completion of AP English 11 with a minimum grade of 85 or completion of Honors English 11 with a minimum grade of 93 with PSAT EBR 580.

 Advanced Placement English 12 is the equivalent of a college-level introductory course in literary analysis and composition.
 In addition to the British literature survey included in Honors English 12, students are required to read 10-12 collateral novels and plays of varying lengths and write about two or three analytical essays (3-5 typed pages) per marking period.
 Students are encouraged to take the A.P.
 English Literature Test in May.
-Refer to additional information on AP Courses minimum average of 90.
+Refer to additional information on AP Courses